Mopsgamer/draqun/README.md

 deno task init
 ```

 After this command you will get the `.env` file in your project's root.
-Fill
-this file manually.
+Fill this file manually.

 ### Starting the server

-Running the server
+Running the server:

 ```bash
 deno task serve